drewbharris/node-multi/README.md

 ### Latency

-There are significant issues with clients beginning play at different times, sometimes up to 500 ms.  I'm actively working on this.
-Currently, when a client loads the page it will phone home to the server 10 times and calculate the average latency.
-When the master sends a play event, each client requests a latency-adjusted play event from the server, which is currently 1000 ms minus the individual recorded client latency.
+There are significant issues with clients beginning play at different times, sometimes up to 500 ms.  I'm actively working on this.  ~~Currently, when a client loads the page it will phone home to the server 10 times and calculate the average latency.
+When the master sends a play event, each client requests a latency-adjusted play event from the server, which is currently 1000 ms minus the individual recorded client latency.~~  Currently nothing is being done to account for latency.
+Working on it.

-I don't know if that is will work, it's kind of a brain puzzle and I'm pretty new to Javascript.
-If you have suggestions, let me know.

 ### Static file serving